 Water your succulents ONLY when the soil is dry and water thoroughly until you start to see water draining through the drainage holes.
 For most climates and varieties, you'll only need to water about once a week.
 Once a week has gone by, just touch the soil with your finger to feel whether the soil is dry or not.
 It should be dry to about 1 inch deep!

 You can water your succulents a few different ways:

 Using a watering can: this method is best done on bigger potted succulents.
-Water deeply, and only water the soil.
+Water deeply until the soil is completely wet, and only water the soil.

 Using a watering syringe: this method is best suited for smaller potted succulents.
-Inject water filled syringe directly into succulent soil.
+Inject water filled syringe directly into succulent soil until completely soaked.

 So now that you know how to water succulents the correct way, it's time to roll up your sleeves and get to planting!

 How to Water Succulents the Right Way

 - Water succulents once a week or once every two weeks.